lucax88x/PrimitiveObsession/README.md

 Well, it does.
 But, in fact, it also introduces some additional problems, possibly worse than the ones it is supposed to solve.

-The problem is, it's a Service Locator.
-I stronly suggest you to read the seminal Mark Seeman's post [Service Locator Is An Anti-Pattern](http://http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) which collects a lot of reasons why you should avoid using of the Service Locator pattern.
-Basically, the root of Service Locator's evil is that id hides class dependencies, causing run-time errros and unneeded maintenance additional burden.
+The problem is: that's a Service Locator.<br />
+I stronly suggest you to read the seminal Mark Seeman's post [Service Locator Is An Anti-Pattern](http://http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) which collects a lot of strong arguments why you should avoid using the Service Locator pattern.
+Basically, the root of Service Locator's evil is that it hides class dependencies, causing run-time errros and maintenance additional burden.

-Now, Service Locator is much more about services, while here we are dealing with configurazion parameters, values with no behaviour, simple strings and integers.
-Yet Mark Seeman's argument apply.

-Injecting a configuration-parameters locator is an anti-pattern.
+Even if the Service Locator pattern is mostly used when retrieving services, while here we are dealing with values with no behaviour, simple strings and integers, yet Mark Seeman's argument apply: injecting a configuration-parameters locator is an anti-pattern.<br />
 Just don't do it.

 ## A hint
 So what to do?
-An idea may come from some special cases.
-There are times when configuration parameters come bundled together.
+An idea may come from some special cases when configuration parameters come bundled together.

-Take a class `Foo` that requires the access to an external service `Bar` and therefore needs to receive the url, the username and the access token via injection.
-It may come natural to group the authentication parameters in a single class:
+Take a class `Foo` that requires the access an external service `Bar` and therefore needs to receive the url, the username and the access token via injection.
+It may come natural to group the 3 authentication parameters in a single `BarServiceAuthParameters` class:

 ```csharp
 class BarServiceAuthParameters